City of Angels (musical)

 City of Angels is a satirical musical comedy with music by Cy Coleman, lyrics by David Zippel, and a book by Larry Gelbart.
-The show takes a humorous and critical look at Hollywood through the eyes of Stine, a successful writer who is adapting his latest novel into a film.
-The musical explores two parallel storylines - one following Stine's struggles to adapt his novel, and the other taking place within the world of the film he is creating.
-The musical is also an ode to the classic film noir genre of the 1940s.
+The show takes a critical look at Hollywood through the eyes of Stine, a successful writer who is adapting his latest novel into a film.
+The musical explores two parallel storylines: one following Stine's struggles to adapt his novel, and the other taking place within the world of the film he's creating.
+The musical also serves an ode to the classic film noir genre of the 1940s.